rumaisaabdulhai/quad_sim/README.md

  catkin build
 ```

-Don't forget to source your terminal:
+Don't forget to source your terminal now, and every time you open a new terminal tab:
 ```bash
  source ~/catkin_ws/devel/setup.bash
 ```